• Skip to primary navigation

 Am I saving for a car or a new home?
 How much?

-Review your debt accounts and add them to a spreadsheet or money-managing software.
+Review your debt accounts and add them to a spreadsheet or money-management software.

-Now it is time to gather all this information together in one place and determine your expenses to help you organize your money.
+Now, it is time to gather all this information together in one place and determine your expenses to help you organize your money.
 Visit our recent posts about how to create a debt spreadsheet.
-In this section of our Home Maintenance ebook, you get a financial section that will help you become more aware of your debt and how you can budget your money.
+In this section of our Home Maintenance ebook, you get a financial section that will help you become more aware of your debt and how to budget your money.

 After you get all these debt accounts together, answer these questions: